lmfit/uncertainties/doc/index.rst

 contact me if you are interested in contributing.
 Patches are welcome.
-They must have a high standard of legibility and quality in order to be accepted (otherwise it is always possible to create a new Python package by branching off this one).
+They must have a high standard of legibility and quality in order to be accepted (otherwise it is always possible to create a new Python package by branching off this one, and I would still be happy to help with the effort).

 **Please support the continued development of this program** by using `gittip <https://www.gittip.com/lebigot/>`_ or by `donating $10`_ or